Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Basic definitions and results from geometry and topology

-\begin{definition}[Reeb graphs] For a simplicial complex $Q$ and a function $f : Q \rightarrow \R$, the {\em level set} $L_t(f)$ of $f$ corresponding to a value $t \in \R$ is the set of points $L_t(f) = \{x \in Q \mid f(x) = t\}$.
-We define, for points $x, y \in Q$, the equivalence relation $\sim$ such that $x \sim y$ if and only if $f(x) = f(y)$ and $x$ and $y$ are in the same connected component of the level set of $f(x)$, see the last picture in Fig.~\ref{fig:Reeb_graph}.
-The \textit{Reeb graph} $\Reeb(Q, f)$ is the quotient space of $Q$ formed by mapping all points that are equivalent under the relation $\sim$ to a single point. \end{definition}
+\begin{definition}[Reeb graphs] For a simplicial complex $Q$ and a function $f : Q \rightarrow \R$, the {\em level set} of $f$ corresponding to a value $t \in \R$ is the set of points $L_t(f) = \{x \in Q \mid f(x) = t\}$.
+We define, for points $x, y \in Q$, the equivalence relation $\sim$ such that $x \sim y$ if and only if $f(x) = f(y)$ and $x$ and $y$ are in the same connected component of the level set of $f(x)$, see Fig.~\ref{fig:Reeb_graph}.
+The \textit{Reeb graph} $\Reeb(Q, f)$ is the quotient space of $Q$ formed by mapping all points that are equivalent to each other under the relation $\sim$ to a single point. \end{definition}

 Definition~\ref{dfn:Reeb} makes sense when $Q$ is a topological space, which is more general than a simplicial complex.
 A Homologically Persistent Skeleton ($\hopes$) is essentially based on the concept of homology introduced below.
 A 1-dimensional cycle in a complex $Q$ is a sequence of edges $e_1, \dots, e_k$ such that $e_i$ and $e_{i + 1}$ have a common endpoint, where $e_{k + 1} = e_1$.
 We define the first homology group $H_1(Q)$ of a simplicial complex $Q$ only with coefficients in the group $\Z_2 = \Z / 2\Z = \{0, 1\}$.